shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Very, very sad, Papa."

-"Even though Stephie never climbed another tree - do you suppose she did other things?"
+"Even though Penny never climbed another tree - do you suppose she did other things?"

-Stephie placed her chin in her hand, studying the afternoon sun reflected on the table top as though it might help her explain something very simple.
-"Papa, Stephie did many, many other things.
+Penny placed her chin in her hand, studying the afternoon sun reflected on the table top as though it might help her explain something very simple.
+"Papa, Penny did many, many other things.
 She knew all of those songs, remember?
 And she must have learned more, as she grew older."

 Henry smiled thinly, wrapped his knuckles on the table once.
 "Did I ever tell you about the first dance at our wedding?"